Background pattern

 • low blood pressure

-If you have had an allergic reaction to paclitaxel, you may also experience an allergic reaction to docetaxel, which may be more severe.
+If you have had an allergic reaction to paclitaxel, you may also experience an allergic reaction to docetaxel, which can be more severe.

-The hospital staff will closely monitor your health during treatment.
-Inform them immediately if you notice any of these side effects.
+Hospital staff will closely monitor your health status during treatment.
+Inform them immediately if you notice any of these effects.

-Between one infusion and another of Docetaxel Hospira, the following may occur, and its frequency may vary depending on the combination of medications you receive:
+Between one Docetaxel Hospira perfusion and another, the following may occur, and their frequency may vary depending on the combination of medications you receive:

-• infection, reduction in the number of red (anemia) or white blood cells (important for fighting infections) and platelets
+• infection, reduction in the number of red or white blood cells in the blood (which are important for fighting infections) and platelets

-• fever: if this happens, you must inform your doctor immediately
+• fever: if this happens, you should inform your doctor immediately

 • insomnia (sleep problems)

-• sensation ofnumbness or tingling or pain in the joints
+• feeling of numbness or tingling or pain in the joints

 • chest pain